lsst-dm/scipi_docs_prototype/templates/template-for-tasks.rst

 ..
 Examples Section
 .. - Fill in a self-contained example of using this task that can be tested by any reader.
 ..
-See:  writing-task-topics.html#task-topics-examples
+Guidance for the Examples Section:  <writing-task-topics.html#task-topics-examples> .
 .. _TaskClassName-examples:

 ..
 Algorithm details Section
-.. - Fill in an extended description with mathematical details - this will require thinking on what the significant parts of the algorithm are to be presented.
-Mathjax will be implemented so that the math can be nicely displayed and written in straight Latex (through the **math** directive of reST).
+.. - Fill in an extended description with mathematical details
 ..
 Guidance for the Algorithm Details Section  <writing-task-topics.html#task-topics-algorithm> .
 .. _TaskClassName-algorithm: